Tropical cluster varieties, phylogenetic trees, and generalized associahedra: Signed tropicalizations and generalized associahedra

 Next, we say that a phylogenetic tree $(T,\vv)$ is \textit{compatible} with a dihedral ordering $\la$ if there is a subdivision $\Theta$ and a labeling $\ph$ of $P$ such that $(T,\vv)=\cT_{\Theta,\ph}$ and $\la=\la(\ph)$.
 An observation easily checked by induction is that an ASPT $(T,\vv)$ is compatible with an ASDO $\la$ if and only if $(T,\vv)$ can be realized as $\cT_{\Theta,\ph}$ with $\Theta$ and $\ph$ \textit{axially symmetric} and $\la(\ph)=\la$.
 Similarly, a CSPT $(T,\vv)$ is compatible with a CSDO $\la$ if and only if $(T,\vv)$ can be realized as $\cT_{\Theta,\ph}$ with $\Theta$ and $\ph$ centrally symmetric and $\la(\ph)=\la$.

 The latter shows that CSPTs compatible with a given CSDO $\la$ are enumerated by all centrally symmetric subdivisions of $P$.
 Recall that the $(n-1)$-dimensional cyclohedron is a polytope whose face lattice consists of centrally symmetric subdivisions of $P$ ordered by refinement.
-Therefore, cones $C_{T,\vv}$ for which $(T,\vv)$ is compatible with $\la$ form a subfan of $\Omega$ which is, modulo lineality space, combinatorially equivalent to the dual fan of a cyclohedron.
-We denote this subfan by $\Omega_\la$.
+Recall that $\Trop\cM$ is the lineality-space quotient of the space of ASPTs $\Omega$; denote the image of $C_{T,\vv}$ under this quotient by $C^*_{T,\vv}$.
+The above shows that cones $C^*_{T,\vv}$ for which $(T,\vv)$ is compatible with $\la$ form a subfan of $\Trop\cM$ which is combinatorially equivalent to the dual fan of a cyclohedron.
+We denote this subfan by $F_\la$.

 Similarly, ASPTs compatible with a given ASDO $\la$ are enumerated by axially symmetric (with respect to $\delta_0$) subdivisions of $P$.
-Again, denote by $\Omega_\la$ the subfan of $\Omega$ formed by cones $C_{T,\vv}$ for which $(T,\vv)$ is compatible with $\la$.
-In this case, $\Omega_\la$ is combinatorially equivalent to the dual fan of an $(n-1)$-dimensional associahedron (again, modulo lineality).
+Again, denote by $F_\la$ the subfan of $\Trop\cM$ formed by cones $C^*_{T,\vv}$ for which $(T,\vv)$ is compatible with $\la$.
+In this case, $F_\la$ is combinatorially equivalent to the dual fan of an $(n-1)$-dimensional associahedron, whose face lattice consists of subdivisions of an $(n+2)$-gon ordered by refinement.
 To see this, one defines a bijection from the set of axially symmetric subdivisions of $P$ to the set of all subdivisions of an $(n+2)$-gon.
 Loosely speaking, this bijection contracts the $n-1$ vertices on one side of $\delta_0$ into a single vertex; an example with $n=4$ is shown in Figure~\ref{fig:octtohex}.

-\begin{example} The 2-dimensional associahedron is a pentagon, hence each $\Omega_\la$ with $\la$ an ASDO is, up to lineality, a fan over a 5-cycle.
+\begin{example} The 2-dimensional associahedron is a pentagon, hence each $F_\la$ with $\la$ an ASDO is a fan over a 5-cycle.
 One of the 12 corresponding subgraphs is highlighted in red in Figure~\ref{fig:graphn=3}, it corresponds to the ASDO given by the ordering $(1,2,3,\ol 3,\ol 2,\ol 1)$ of $N$.
 The 2-dimensional cyclohedron is a hexagon.
-One of the 4 subgraphs corresponding to a subfan $\Omega_\la$ with $\la$ an CSDO is highlighted in blue. \end{example}
+One of the 4 subgraphs corresponding to a subfan $F_\la$ with $\la$ a CSDO is highlighted in blue. \end{example}

 We can now formulate our description of the signed tropicalizations.